gainsway/lib-dotnet-observability/README.md

   var appMetadata = builder.Configuration.GetApplicationMetadata();
   builder.AddObservability(serviceName: appMetadata.ServiceName, commitShortSha: appMetadata.CommitShortSha);
   ```
-3. **OPTIONAL** To create tracing span for each method execution of a service, the service's interface needs to be decorated by using one of the following extensions:
+3. **OPTIONAL** To create tracing span for each method execution of a class, using .NET DI framework, the class's interface needs to be decorated by using one of the following extensions:
   1. Enable tracing for all services within a namespace
     ```csharp
       // Program.cs